Skip to main content

 An Expert said there were serious concerns in Iran concerning the movement “Women, Life, Freedom”.
 Could data be provided on persons arrested and detained in relation to the 2022 protests disaggregated by ethnicity?
 There had been information received which showed the attacks against minorities were disproportionate.
 Did the authorities investigate private attacks relating to the hijab law?
 Who was responsible for enforcing this law in the State party?
 According to a United Nations Women report, Iran did not have a legally defined marriageable age for boys and girls.
 According to statistics, more than 19,000 girls between 10 and 14 were married in rural areas.
 Could data be provided which showed how many of those children married belonged to minorities?

-Another Expert said there were high rates of dropouts for the Iwashi-Arab group.
+Another Expert said there were high rates of dropouts for children belonging to the Ahwazi-Arab group.
 Why were members of this group so disadvantaged when it came to education?
 What was the State doing to combat this?

 CHRISPINE GWALAWALA SIBANDE, Committee Expert and Co-Rapporteur, asked if there were plans in Iran to change article 13 of the Constitution to acknowledge that there were more groups in Iran than the ones recognised in the Constitution?
 The Committee had received information that 537 people were executed during the protests.
 The Committee needed to hear these figures disaggregated by ethnicity and tribe.